 Pilita’s mother came to Australia to stay with her.
 In one of Pilita’s recent visits to Melbourne during the winter in 2015, Pilita commented on the cold weather, and how her mother could also not stand the cold weather of Melbourne in 1960.
 In 1961, Pilita had a daily appearance at the Tivoli Theatre on Bourke Street, (now Tivoli Arcade), as part of the Hollywood Bandbox shows.

-In 1970, Pilita referred to as the “exotic Filipino bombshell” returned to Melbourne, and was a regular appearance at the Chevron Celebrity Room at the former Chevron Hotel on St Kilda Road.
-Pilita also re-appeared on TV for some shows on In Melbourne Tonight.
+In 1970, Pilita, referred to as the “exotic Filipino bombshell”, returned to Melbourne, and was regular appearance at the Chevron Celebrity Room at the former Chevron Hotel on St Kilda Road.
+Pilita also reappeared on TV for some shows on In Melbourne Tonight.

-In 1979, Pilita had a set of shows with her then partner and manager, Amado Del Paraguay at the Swagman, which was a popular music venue located on Burwood Highway in Ferntree Gully.
+In 1979, Pilita had a set of shows with her then partner and manager, Amado Del Paraguay, at the Swagman, which was a popular music venue located on Burwood Highway in Ferntree Gully.
 Together, in 1981, they also had a one-night show at the Sydney Opera House.
 Pilita has since performed various concerts throughout Australia, including Adelaide, Perth and regular visits to Perth and Melbourne.
+One memorable tour was that held in 2000 when Pilita toured with Jaya.
+Their Melbourne concert was held at the newly-opened Crown Casino at the time.
+Once again, Pilita returned for a sell-out tour in August 2015 in Melbourne and Sydney.

 No other Filipino in history has come to Australia to have a successful career in showbiz.
-Pilita’s admirable career of music, television, and acting is monumental.
-After producing over 130 albums, in English, Spanish, Filipino and Visayan, she continues to sell out shows at a series of concerts in the United States and Canada and performs as a guest at various special events around the Philippines.
-Her witty style of engagement with the audience, alluring style of performance, with her back bending trademark pose will continue to captivate audiences wherever she goes.
+Pilita’s admirable career in music, television, and acting is monumental.
+After producing over 130 albums, in English, Spanish, Filipino and Visayan, she continued to sell out shows at a series of concerts in the United States and Canada and performed as a guest at various special events around the Philippines.
+Her witty style of engagement with the audience, alluring style of performance, with her trademark back-bending pose continued to captivate audiences wherever she would go.

-In Pilita’s upcoming shows in Sydney and Melbourne, fans will without a doubt be delighted to a repertoire of timeless classics such as ‘Dahil Sa ‘yo’, ‘A Million Thanks To You’, and ‘Pipit’.
-Asia’s Queen of Songs, Pilita Corrales returns to Melbourne, the city which was once her home, to perform live for her fans on October 19.
+In her 2019 shows in Sydney and Melbourne, fans were treated to a repertoire of timeless classics such as ‘Dahil Sa ‘yo’, ‘A Million Thanks To You’, and ‘Pipit’.
+Asia’s Queen of Songs, Pilita Corrales, returned to Melbourne — a city that was once her home — to perform live for her devoted fans on October 19.

 Did you know?

-• Pilita has a street named after her in Melbourne!
+- Pilita has a street named after her in Melbourne in the 1970s!
 Pilita Street can be found at the suburb of Forest Hill along Springvale Road in Melbourne.
 In 2015 during one of Pilita’s previous visits to Melbourne, she visited the street with her assistant and husband, Carlos.